seanwatters/amber-vue/README.md

 ## CLI

 The **amber-vue-cli** is a tool for scaffolding APIs, and components.
 To use the CLI, you will need to install the tool with `npm install`.
-To use the **amber-vue-cli** you will then need to run:
+You will then need to run:

 ```
 npm run vue-tools